davidmatousek/davidmatousek/README.md

 David Matousek

 I'm currently intrested in:
-- Exploring GitHub Actions for mobile applications (see my new in development app, StockWatcher)
+- Exploring GitHub Actions for mobile applications (see my new in development app, <a href="https://github.com/davidmatousek/StockWatcher">StockWatcher</a>)
+- Starting to build a DevOps tool on iOS that uses GraphQL and Apollo to query GitHub on <a href="https://github.com/GitHubDevopsIOS/GitHubDevOps">GitHubDevOps</a>
 - Listening to audio books & podcasts
 - Cooking steak and using my sous vide